anna-cole/findpro/README.md

 Pros - displays a list with all pros and also adds a new pro to the database.

-ProsByID - displays a selected pro and its details.
+ProByID - displays a selected pro and its details.
 It can also update and delete this pro from the database.

 Reviews - displays a list with all reviews and also adds a review to the database.